Skip to main content

 “Concentrated study and daily interaction with professors have given me tools and knowledge that I could not have gained on my own.
-With the knowledge that I gained in systematic theology, Greek and Hebrew exegesis, and church history, I am well-equipped to more responsibly serve my family and the Church.”
+With the knowledge that I gained in systematic theology, Greek and Hebrew exegesis, and church history, I am well-equipped to more responsibly serve my family and the church.”

 Purposes